CodeHD121/AmazonScrapingApp/README.md

 # AmazonScrapingApp

 This app uses Selenium, Tkinter and Pandas.
 For Selenium it will attempt to use the Chrome browser, therefore a path to your chromedriver.exe must be specified.
-In the first row you will find PATH, set to the default path to the chromedriver.exe(C/programs(86x).
+In the very first line you will find the variable PATH, set to the default path to the chromedriver.exe(C/programs(86x).
 You can simply change this if your chromediver is somewhere else.

 If you don't have the chromedriver.exe yet, you can easily download it here: